saigerutherford/CIFTI_fmri_workflow/README.md

 b.)
 Scripts that need to be filled out are `fmriprep.master`, `fmriprep_submit.sh`, `run_fmriprep_ciftioutputs.sh`, & `cleanup.sh`

-  i. `fmriprep.master` --> this script contains a lot of the necessary slurm commands (all on the lines that start with #).
-It also copies the data to /tmp/ because fmriprep doesn’t like to be run on network drives and wants to be run locally     (from /tmp/).
-This script also copies the Freesurfer folder into the fmriprep folder (if you have pre-run Freesurfer,      which I recommend doing...running freesurfer from within fmriprep seems to hang and take forever.
+i. `fmriprep.master` --> this script contains a lot of the necessary slurm commands (all on the lines that start with #SBATCH) which you will need to edit to match your needs.
+This script copies the data from `/scratch/` to `/tmp/` because fmriprep doesn’t like to be run on network drives and wants to be run locally from /tmp/).
+This script also copies the Freesurfer folder into the fmriprep folder (if you have pre-run Freesurfer, which I recommend doing because running freesurfer from within fmriprep seems to hang and take forever.
 I found that my jobs would often hit the wallclock limit).

   ii. `run_fmriprep_ciftioutputs.sh` --> this script points to the singularity container on Great Lakes for fmriprep version 20.0.4 It also contains all of the fmriprep options like output spaces, ignore slicetime, what kind of fieldmap       correction to do, whether or not to run ICA-AROMA, etc. For all of the fmriprep options that can be specified refer to: https://fmriprep.readthedocs.io/en/stable/usage.html